OsmanBOsman/tartami/docs/modules/admin.md

 - Use server actions for all admin operations
 - All admin actions must write to `audit_logs`
-- Admin UI must never expose masked identities incorrectly
+- Admin UI must display username + full name only in admin contexts
 - Admin cannot impersonate users
 - Admin cannot bypass DB logic
 - All financial actions must be append‑only and idempotent